St Just-in-Roseland to St Mawes circular walk

 The Restronguet Sailing Club (RSC) was founded in 1933 and had its first Olympic gold medallist in 1948.
 By 1965, it had become so popular that it outgrew its location on Restronguet Creek and was relocated to its current position near Mylor Harbour.
 More recently, Ben Ainslie learned to sail here and went on to win a number of Olympic medals and receive a knighthood.

-12. Go through the kissing gate (or field gate if open) and follow the right hedge to another gate.
+12. Go through the gateway and follow the right hedge to another gate.

 The Fal estuary is home to a native species of oyster known as the "flat" or "edible" oyster.
 These are fished sustainably by the last commercial fleet in Europe to use only sails and oars.
 The fishermen, known as "oyster dredgers" or "dregemen", work the oyster beds with triangular iron dredges which drag along the riverbed as the boat is allowed to drift.
 The use of non-powered boats is a local bye-law to guarantee the stocks.
 This has proven effective: the Carrick Roads stocks are as good both in quantity and quality as they were 50 years ago, whilst the Oyster fishing industry has died out on the East coast of England due to overfishing.